kumc-bmi/redcap-email-notifications/README.md

 infrastructure.
 The code that lends itself to this has been placed into the utils directory and is the following:

- * records.php: This code was originally developed for the RE-POWER counseling form plugin in order to interact with the REDCap database.
+ * `records.php`: This code was originally developed for the RE-POWER counseling form plugin in order to interact with the REDCap database.
 That code has evolved into a simple MVC pattern, and the plan is to pull all generalizable code out into a separate "plugin framework".
-The model in the MVC pattern has yet to be fully fleshed out, so functionality provided by records.php is evolving.
+The model in the MVC pattern has yet to be fully fleshed out, so functionality provided by `records.php` is evolving.

- * PluginConfig.php: This contains a class definition for an immutable object, which implements the PHP array interface and contains configuration option pulled in from an ini file.
+ * `PluginConfig.php`: This contains a class definition for an immutable object, which implements the PHP array interface and contains configuration option pulled in from an ini file.

- * RestCallRequest.php: This code was written by REDCap developer for use with their API, and distributed on the REDCap Consortium site (http://project-redcap.org).
+ * `RestCallRequest.php`: This code was written by REDCap developer for use with their API, and distributed on the REDCap Consortium site (http://project-redcap.org).

 ### INSTALLATION
 To install this code:
- 1. Clone the notification plugin code into <redcap-root>/plugins/notifications (remote repository can be found in ticket #3322).
+ 1. Clone the notification plugin code into `<redcap-root>/plugins/notifications`.
- 2. Create a new REDCap project for managing notifications, and upload the data_dictionary.csv file in this directory.
+ 2. Create a new REDCap project for managing notifications, and upload the `data_dictionary.csv` file in this directory.

 ### CONFIGURATION
-The notification plugin configuration can be found in notifications.ini:
+The notification plugin configuration can be found in `notifications.ini`:
- * notification_pid: The project id of the notification management project created during installation.
+ * `notification_pid`: The project id of the notification management project created during installation.
- * api_url: The URL to the local REDCap installation's API (e.g. http://redcap.kumc.edu/api/).
+ * `api_url`: The URL to the local REDCap installation's API (e.g. http://redcap.kumc.edu/api/).

 ### MAINTAINERS